Showing posts with label Mt.06. Show all posts

 Mark 4.21, Matthew 5.14-16, Luke 8.16, 11.33, John 8.12.

 In the Sermon on the Mount, Jesus tells his students they’re the light of the world.
-And multiple times in John, Jesus is declared the light of the world.
+And multiple times in John, Jesus himself is declared the light of the world.
 Here, I’ve got one of those passages lined up for you.

 Matthew 5.14 KWL